jordanh/cp4pc/readme.txt

  AP=1 : enable API mode
  AO=1 : enable explict messages

-2) Checkout and place the cp4pc directory in a convient drive location, such as C:\Python26\Lib\site-packages\cp4pc
+2) Checkout and place the cp4pc directory in a convenient drive location, such as C:\Python26\Lib\site-packages\cp4pc

 3) Add the cp4pc directory to your PYTHONPATH.
 With Windows one option is to create a MSDOS batch file such as:
 ====================